aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-export-options/_index.md

 ## Introduction

-If you’re a Java developer looking to **export AutoCAD to PDF** quickly and reliably, you’ve come to the right place.
+If you’re a Java developer looking to **export AutoCAD PDF** quickly and reliably, you’ve come to the right place.
 In this guide we’ll walk through Aspose.CAD for Java’s most common export scenarios—including AutoCAD images, CAD layouts, BMP, PDF, IFC, and STL files.
 You’ll discover why these features matter, how they fit into real‑world projects, and step‑by‑step instructions that you can copy into your own codebase.

 ## Quick Answers
 - **What is the simplest way to export AutoCAD to PDF?** Use `Image.save("output.pdf", new PdfOptions())` from Aspose.CAD.